Department of Communication

 Dr. Gunter has practiced as a speech-language pathologist in a state psychiatric hospital, a community medical center, multiple university-based clinics, multiple educational facilities, and a home-based private practice.
 She has received considerable joy from every opportunity to enhance the lives of those whom she has served clinically.
 She has particularly enjoyed opportunities to provide diagnostic services, particularly for those for whom the determination of the most appropriate speech-language diagnosis has been a challenge.
 She has also particularly enjoyed opportunities to work with patients and their families to formulate the most appropriate recommendations and methods for treatment.
 In addition to her clinical practice, Dr. Gunter has maintained an active consultation practice.
 Professional consultation has included presentation of over 400 seminars, in-service classes, and exhibits, as well as professional consultation with over 100 individual and corporate entities.
 Locations have included clinician professional education sessions; teacher association sessions; primary, secondary, and university-level schools; civic and charitable associations; churches and other spiritual associations; child care centers; and student association sessions.
 Audiences have included clinicians in communication disorders and other health care disciplines; elementary, secondary, and university educators; child care providers; families and friends of patients with communication disorders; classroom students; and church staff members and volunteers.
 Areas of instruction have included models of clinical service delivery; models and methods of clinical instruction; normal communication; adult-child interaction; causes, traits, effects, evaluation, and treatment methods across communication disorders; issues related to communication differences and disabilities; various resources and referral methods; communication enhancement and professional development; and issues of interest to students.

 Dr. Gunter is a member of the American Speech-Language-Hearing Association (ASHA).
-Within ASHA, she has been a leader in ASHA Division 11 (Administration and Supervision), which she served as a member of the national Steering Committee and Editor of “Perspectives on Administration and Supervision,” the publication of the Division.
+Within ASHA, she has been a leader in ASHA SIG 11 (Administration and Supervision), which she served as a member of the national Steering Committee and Editor of “Perspectives on Administration and Supervision,” the publication of the SIG.
 Dr. Gunter has also been a leader in two ASHA-related professional associations.
 For the ASHA-related Council of Supervisors in Speech-Language Pathology and Audiology, she served as a member of the national Steering Committee and Editor of “Supervision.”
 For the ASHA-related International Association, she served as a member of the national Executive Board (as President) and Editor of “ASHA in the World.”
 Dr. Gunter is also a member of the Pennsylvania Speech-Language-Hearing Association (PSHA), for which she served for nine years as Vice-President for Publications and editor of “The Keystater,” the periodical of the association, and the recently (2010) revived PSHA Journal.
 In addition to this service as a PSHA Executive Board member, she also served the Iowa Speech-Language-Hearing Association (ISHA) and the Iowa Rehabilitation Technology Alliance (IRTA) as an Executive Board member.
 Dr. Gunter is also a member of the National Communication Association and the Fulbright Association.

 Other: The Professor as a Person

 These and other interests have been the sources of considerable joy for Dr. Gunter.
 However, she considers her Christian faith to be the essence of who she is and the source of her values, her moral standards for her attitudes and actions, her framework for the interpretation of every dimension of her life, her inspiration and motivation for her personal and professional pursuits, and her source of grace and forgiveness in her failures.
 Her daily walk of discipleship is her clear priority as she seeks to live in a way that honors and serves her Lord.
 She has treasured the role of her family in her faith development, as they introduced her to the faith very early in her life, as well as the influence of her father's Methodist tradition, her mother's Baptist tradition, and her stepmother's Presbyterian tradition on her sense of worship and service.
 As part of her faith development, she has served her church in various ways.
-She and her husband are presently active members of Marple Christian Church (Disciples of Christ) in Broomall, PA, where she serves as a Deacon, member of the Pastoral Relations Committee, and member of the Christian Women's Fellowship, and Church Board Secretary.
+She and her husband are presently active members of Marple Christian Church (Disciples of Christ) in Broomall, PA, where she serves as an Elder, member of the Christian Women's Fellowship, and Church Board Vice-Chair..
 Previously, in her local church in Upper Darby, she coordinated the Altar Guild, created a church archives, written the church history for the 85th Anniversary of the church, led various Bible study classes, and participated in various social service ministries to address the needs of members of the community.
 Previously, in Iowa, at her church (Christian Church-Disciples of Christ), she held such roles as Elder (and Chair of Board of Elders), Deacon, Church School Teacher, and Church Board Member (as chair of various church committees).
 She also represented the Disciples of Christ as a member of the local-level United Christian Campus Ministries Board and as member/chair of the state-level United Christian Campus Ministries Board that coordinated ecumenical ministries at the public universities in Iowa.
 Her inspiration for her personal aim to honor God and serve others in every dimension of her life has come from these words: "And He increased in wisdom and in years and in divine and human favor."
 (The Gospel of St. Luke, Chapter 2).
 Her inspiration for her professional aims has come from these words: ". . .
 They brought to Him a deaf man who had an impediment in his speech; and they begged Him to lay His hand on him.
 He took him aside in private, away from the crowd, and put His fingers into his ears, and He spat and touched his tongue.
 Then looking up to heaven, He sighed and said to him, 'Ephphatha,' that is, 'Be opened.'
 And immediately his ears were opened, his tongue was released, and he spoke plainly . . .
 They were astounded beyond measure, saying, 'He has done everything well; He even makes the deaf to hear and the mute to speak."
 (The Gospel of St. Mark, Chapter 7).
 And, both personally and professionally, she is inspired by, ". . .
 Just as you did it to one of the least of these who are members of My family, you did it to Me."
 (The Gospel of St. Matthew, Chapter 25).